saidone75/weller/README.md

   (println (:name resource)))
 ```
 ### Build and start a message pipe
-The standard constructor `make-pipe` will create a pipe that will receive all ActiveMQ messages.
-Then at least one tap
+The standard constructor `make-pipe` will create a pipe that receive all ActiveMQ messages.
+Then at least one tap must
-must be connected using the function `add-tap` that takes a filter and a (processing) function as arguments.
-Finally the
+be connected using the function `add-tap` that takes a filter and a (processing) function as arguments.
+Finally the pipe
-pipe can be started manually by calling `component/start` on it.
+can be started manually by calling `component/start` on it.
 ```clojure
 (-> (pipe/make-pipe)
     (pipe/add-tap (filters/event? events/node-created) process-created-node)